Master & Dynamic debuts its first truly wireless earbuds

-They come with several eartips and wings to fine-tine the fit, and support the aptX specification for more robust connectivity.
+Designed in New York, they come with several eartips and wings to fine-tune the fit.
+They also support the aptX specification for more robust connectivity.

 The battery life isn't great, though, especially given the price.
-It's relatively low for its class at 3.5 hours (five hours is considered middling) with a 15-minute charge supplying 1.4 hours; in comparison, Apple's AirPods supply 3 hours after 15 minutes.
+It's relatively low for its class at 3.5 hours (5 hours is considered middling), with a 15-minute charge supplying 1.4 hours.
+In comparison, Apple's AirPods supply 3 hours after 15 minutes.

 - Battery life: 3.5 hours; case holds three charges (14 hours total)